isaiahsimeone/SimsRustBot/README.md

 - Put config and database on the BUS
 - Make the bigger classes in rustplus their own service in a thread like MapPoller and TeamPoller.
 We can still use the rustplus bus probably

+- track player with battelmetrics or something (so you know when they're on/off)

 Next:
 - put ConfigManager and Database on the bus
 - Capture player x,y when they pair a device - Then, we know where their base probably is